Environmental tax statistics

 Implicit tax rate on energy

-The implicit tax rate on energy is defined as the ratio of energy tax revenues to final energy consumption calculated for a calendar year.
-Energy tax revenues are measured in constant price euros (deflated with the implicit GDP deflator, prices of year 2010) and final energy consumption is measured in tonnes of oil equivalent (toe); as such the implicit tax rate on energy is expressed in terms of euros per tonne of oil equivalent (EUR per toe).
-The implicit tax rate on energy is not influenced by the size of the tax base and provides a measure of the effective level of energy taxation.
-From 2002 to 2016, the implicit tax rate on energy grew by 18 % in real terms (in other words, after deflating the energy tax revenue), changing from EUR 198.3 per toe to EUR 234.8 per toe.
-Between 2002 and 2008, the implicit tax rate on energy decreased.
-Since 2008, strong annual increases have been observed except in 2010 and in 2015.
-This movement reflects the fact that energy use is more and more costly in terms of the amount of tax that is levied for each unit consumed.
+The implicit tax rate on energy is defined as the ratio of energy tax revenue to final energy consumption calculated for a calendar year.
+Energy tax revenues are measured at constant price euros (deflated with the implicit GDP deflator, prices of year 2010) and final energy consumption is measured in tonnes of oil equivalent (toe); as such the implicit tax rate on energy is expressed in terms of euros per tonne of oil equivalent (EUR per toe).
+The implicit tax rate on energy is not influenced by the size of the tax base and provides a measure of the effective average level of energy taxation.
+It is a very broad indicator, capturing information on a variety of energy products with different tax rates.

 Data relating to environmental taxes can be used to analyse the revenue stream from such taxes and to provide a relative measure of the importance of these taxes through the calculation of ratios relative to GDP or to the total revenue from all taxes and social contributions.
 In the first case (ratio relative to GDP), the comparison helps to provide an understanding of the tax burden.
 In the second case, the comparison helps to assess whether or not there is a shift towards environmental taxes, in other words, shifting the tax burden from other tax bases (for example, labour income) towards environmental taxes.
 It has to be noted that the total revenue of taxes and social contributions used to compute the ratio does not include imputed social contributions.
 For further information concerning various tax aggregates, see 'Main national accounts tax aggregates'.